lyonhoe/singapore-reddit-weather-pipeline/README.md

 ## Singapore reddit and weather correlation ETL pipeline

-End to end pipeline that extracts data from reddit (pushshift api) and open-meteo weather api to check for effects of weather on reddit post sentiment via Metabase dashboard visualisation.
+End to end pipeline that extracts data from reddit using the [pushshift api](https://github.com/pushshift/api) and [open-meteo weather api](https://open-meteo.com/en/docs) to check for effects of weather on reddit post sentiment via Metabase dashboard visualisation.